Generating Samples of Stationary Distributions of Weakly Interacting Diffusion Models Without Finite Particle

 The main contributions of this work are summarized below: \begin{enumerate} \item We develop a weak generative sampler that constructs a differentiable generative map for the stationary nonlinear Fokker-Planck equation.
 This map efficiently generates i.i.d. samples following the true stationary measure of the McKean-Vlasov system by transforming samples from a simple base distribution.

 \item Our methodology operates directly on the mean-field limit and is entirely free from finite-particle approximations.
-Consequently, it avoids the need to access the invariant measure of $N$-body particle systems.
-The samples generated by our model accurately represent an invariant measure of the underlying McKean-Vlasov process, even when the phase transitions exhibit.
+Consequently, the samples generated by our model accurately represent an invariant measure of the underlying McKean-Vlasov process, even when the phase transitions occur.

 \item The proposed framework is highly general.
 It accommodates McKean-Vlasov systems with non-gradient drift and interaction terms that possess stationary distributions, without being restricted to gradient systems characterized by a free energy.
 Furthermore, by employing a parametric normalizing flow, our method is capable of learning invariant measures that assume a parametric form.